DWDU: 2015-2024: UFM

 In 2015, DWDU rebranded to UFM 105.5 and switched to a Top 40 format after it was bought by Reliance Broadcasting Unlimited.
 In 2018, 105.5 FM changed its format to adult hits.

-On April 12, 2024, UFM made its final broadcast after 12 years of broadcasting due to financial issues.
+On April 12, 2024, UFM made its final broadcast after 12 years due to financial issues.
 Not long after, its Clark FM Transmitter Hill site was dismantled.
 Earlier in that year, UFM's sister cable TV channel Pep TV 3 also went off the air, citing similar reasons.

-2025: JRS Newsline Multimedia Corporation
+2025-2026: Failed lease negotiations with JRS Newsline Multimedia Corporation

-On November 3, 2025, 105.5 FM began a series of test broadcasts carrying the feed of Newsline Central Luzon under JRS Newsline Multimedia Corporation, owned by Pampanga PIO chief Joel Mapiles.
-Prior to the frequency's reactivation, Newsline had initially aired test transmissions on 101.5 FM in May 2023 and transferred to 103.1 FM a month later through an airtime lease by Santiago, Isabela-based Soundstream Broadcasting Corporation under a provisional authority by the National Telecommunications Commission.
-Since then, the station - though legally operational in its two years of broadcast - had repeatedly been held back from receiving a full renewable license from the NTC.
+On November 3, 2025, the frequency began a series of test broadcasts carrying the feed of Newsline Central Luzon under JRS Newsline Multimedia Corporation, owned by Pampanga PIO chief Joel Mapiles.
+Prior to its reactivation, Newsline had initially aired test transmissions on 101.5 FM in May 2023 and transferred to 103.1 FM a month later through an airtime lease by Santiago, Isabela-based Soundstream Broadcasting Corporation under a provisional authority by the National Telecommunications Commission.
+Despite being legally operational in its two years of broadcast, the station had repeatedly been held back from receiving a full renewable license from the NTC.

-As a part of the test broadcast and transition to a long-term lease, 105.5 utilizes the existing Newsline Central Luzon studio and transmission facilities at Brgy.
-Quebiyawan, San Fernando City.
+As a part of the ongoing test broadcast and projected transition to a long-term lease, the station utilized the existing Newsline Central Luzon studio and transmission facilities in Landmark Commercial Building, Brgy.
+Quebiyawan, San Fernando, Pampanga.
+However, on February 16, 2026, Newsline transferred back to 103.1 FM after an impasse concerning Reliance Broadcasting's high airtime lease fee, leaving 105.5 FM off the air.